Arinze1020/Bulesky-Scraping-Automation/README.md

 # Bluesky Scraping Automation

-This project focuses on developing a scalable and high-performance web scraper to extract large-scale data from the Bluesky social media platform.
+This project is focused on building a scalable and high-performance web scraper to extract large-scale data from the Bluesky social media platform.

 ## Objectives

-1. **Extract User DIDs from the Feed**:
+1. **Extract User DIDs from Feed**
-   Fetch the user's feed and extract the Decentralized Identifiers (DIDs) of authors from each post.&#x20;
+   Fetch user feeds and extract Decentralized Identifiers (DIDs) of post authors.

-2. **Profile Mapping and Deduplication**:
+2. **Profile Mapping with Deduplication**
-    Retrieve detailed profile information for each unique DID, ensuring no duplicates by using a set to filter the feeds.&#x20;
+   Retrieve detailed profile information for each unique DID.
+Deduplication is handled using a `set` to ensure each profile is processed only once.

-3. **Retrieve Comprehensive Profile Information**:
+3. **Collect Comprehensive Profile Data**
-   For each unique author, extract the following profile details:
+   For each unique user, extract the following information:

-   * Full Name (Display Name)
+   * Display Name (Full Name)
    * DID
    * Handle
    * Profile Image URL
    * Bio (Description)
    * Join Date

-   This is achieved by accessing the respective fields in the profile data returned by the data.&#x20;
+   This data is accessed through the profile fields returned in the API response.

-4. **Future Enhancements**:
+4. **Planned Enhancements**

-   Plan to develop scripts to gather more extensive data and make sure network connections dosen't break mid way(Proxy rotation and failure/retry handling), in other to enrich the dataset further.
+   * Expand data collection scripts to cover broader areas of user activity

+5. **Complete Follower/Following Graph Scraper**
+   Current scripts collect DIDs from user feeds and extract profile data for each.
+The next step is to recursively scrape followers of each DID, collecting all possible interactions (posts, likes, reposts, etc.).
+   To scale this effectively:

+   * Use multiple accounts in parallel
+   * Implement de-duplication mechanisms for DIDs
+   * Prioritize the DID as the central identifier to map the entire user graph robustly without redundancy